How Much Water Should I Drink During Pregnancy?

 • Prevents the development of kidney stones

 Based on these recommendations, pregnant women should be sure to drink at least 10 eight-ounce glasses of water per day (2.5L).
 Some experts recommend drinking water throughout the day, while others recommend drinking fluids earlier in the day to prevent sleep interruptions from having to get up at night to go to the bathroom.
+Listen to your body to find what works best for you, mama.

 • Carry a water bottle around with you all day